botlabs-gg/yagpdb-docs-v2/content/moderation/moderation-overview.md

 ### Timeout

-Timing out a member employs Discord's timeout feature to prevent users from interacting with your server.
-Discord's timeout temporarily removes the member's permissions to send messages, add reactions, and join voice channels, indiscriminantly and regardless of roles or overrides.
-Using a bot to timeout a member allows you to assign a specific timeout duration instead of the pre-defined times.
+Timing a member out employs Discord's timeout feature to prevent users from interacting with your server, temporarily removing all permissions except to read messages.
+Owners and admin users with the *Administrator* permission are exempt.

 #### Timeout Default Duration